rkgttr/generator-rkgttr/README.md

 ### Using SCSS

-The SASS folders are broken up based loosely on the principles outlines in [SMACSS - Scalable and Modular Architecture for CSS](https://smacss.com/) and is intended to be used with a MOBILE FIRST approach.
+The SASS folders are broken up based loosely on the principles outlined in [SMACSS - Scalable and Modular Architecture for CSS](https://smacss.com/) and is intended to be used with a MOBILE FIRST approach.

 Base:
 base.scss - Headings, typography, resets etc.